hannobraun/hanno.braun-odw.eu/website/content/notes/programmatic-cad/index.md

 Disadvantages:
 - Haven't used it, except for the browser-based editor here or there.
-- Doesn't do a great job rendering geometry, specifically around sharp edges.
+- Doesn't do a great job rendering geometry, specifically around sharp corners.
 - Not as widely packaged as OpenSCAD, and compiling it yourself can be problematic.

 ### Cascade Studio

-{{ ext_link(url="https://zalo.github.io/CascadeStudio/", text="Cascade Studio") }} is browser-based and uses JavaScript as the modelling language.
+{{ ext_link(url="https://github.com/zalo/CascadeStudio", text="Cascade Studio") }} is browser-based and uses JavaScript as the modelling language.

 Advantages:
 - Browser-based, which is a convenient capability to have.